Marine Corps Air Station Yuma: Air Force use

 Yuma AAF was a single-engine flight training school, operated by the Army Air Forces Flying Training Command, West Coast Training Center, later Western Flying Training Command.
 Flying training began in January 1943.
 Its training unit was the 307th Single Engine Flying Training Group which operated AT-6 Texans, reporting to the 37th Flying Training Wing.
 The base operating unit was the 403d Army Air Force Base Unit.
-In 1944, the unit was upgraded to multi-engine flight training, operating B-26 Marauders.
+In 1944, the unit was upgraded to multi-engine flight training, operating Martin B-26 Marauders.
 In addition to the flying training, a Flexible Gunnery School was established at the airfield in November 1943.
 Flight training was discontinued on 23 April 1945 and gunnery training on 31 May 1945.

 The base was closed on 1 November 1945.
 After the war, the airfield was turned over to the Department of the Interior as a headquarters for the Bureau of Land Reclamation.